Ferromagnetism in tilted fermionic Mott insulators: Introduction

 To tackle this issue, we study the one-dimensional Hubbard model with a tilt.
-One approach is the perturbation theory.
+One approach is perturbation theory.
 We derive the effective spin model for the generic size of tilt and find that the ferromagnetic interaction appears in the large tilt regime.
-The other approach is to solve the many-body Schr\"odinger equation numerically for tracking the spin dynamics.
-The numerical result is consistent with the perturbation theory.
+The other approach is to solve the many-body Schr\"odinger equation numerically to track the spin dynamics.
+The numerical result is consistent with perturbation theory.
 The dynamics under a tilt itself is also interesting because we can control the speed and time direction by changing the size of the tilt.
 We mention the application of this dynamics to the experimental measurement of out-of-time ordered correlators~\cite{Larkin1969, Maldacena2016}.
-Finally, we discuss platforms for experimentally observing the signature of the ferromagnetism.
+Finally, we discuss platforms for experimentally observing the signature of ferromagnetism and address several future perspectives.